Step 1: Initialize a new codemod.

 Step 6: Publish the Codemod

 Now that our codemod is ready, we can publish it to Codemod Registry.
-This allows your codemod to be:
+This allows your codemod to be:- easily accessible to the open source community and your peers

 - seamlessly distributed upon releasing new versions